/

 • L9-10RHSS9 Compare and contrast treatments of the same topic in several primary and secondary sources.

-Suggested Reading: Women’s Suffrage, 100 Years of Georgia Women Legislators, Women’s Suffrage…, With All Due Respect: Understanding Anti-Suffrage, National Association Opposed to Women’s Suffrage
+Suggested Reading: 100 Years of Georgia Women Legislators, Women’s Suffrage…, With All Due Respect: Understanding Anti-Suffrage, National Association Opposed to Women’s Suffrage

-Possible Activities: Compare and contrast the lives and freedoms of women on Jekyll vs. the rest of society, articulating why women’s suffrage came about.
-Create a PSA for Women’s Suffrage using the 19th Amendment as a guide.
+Possible Activities: Compare and contrast the lives and freedoms of women on Jekyll vs. the rest of society, articulating why women’s suffrage came about; create a political cartoon for pro-suffrage or anti-suffrage; create a political cartoon contrasting the lifestyles of the women on Jekyll versus the lifestyle of the average American woman.

 REQUEST A FIELD TRIP